 HANG UP A PERSONAL WHITEBOARD

-A whiteboard is great for office brainstorming.
+A whiteboard is great for brainstorming and jotting down inspiration throughout the day.
+A small version for your home office can help you get organized — and, as a bonus, help alleviate screen overload.
 A small version for your home office can help you get organized — and, as a bonus, help alleviate screen overload.

 “Especially now, we’re spending so much time behind a screen,” Morgenstern says.
 “Getting off a computer and onto a whiteboard or even a paper calendar or planner can be a gamechanger for productivity and creativity.”

 MAKE ROOM FOR SOMETHING THAT BRINGS YOU JOY